Even you would. This is the Healthy Police program that will grant up to 10,000 Mexican pesos to those in uniform who lose weight.

-Surely you have thought when you go in the car and see a policeman working in Mexico City standing on a cruise vehicle or when the patrol is in front of a food stall: the security elements are not exactly an example of an athletic figure, in fact, many of them are overweight.
+Surely you have thought when you go in the car and see a policeman working in Mexico City standing on a cruise vehicle or when the patrol is in front of a food stall: the security elements are not exactly an example of an athletic figure many of them are overweight.

 And it's not that they should have a gymnasium body, but in pursuing crime one would expect them to have enough physical condition to do their job, especially meet their goals.